mo12896/facial-analysis-system/README.md

    chmod +x setup.sh
    bash setup.sh
     ```
     If there are any problems with the setup.sh script, conduct the steps manually.
 Specifically the download of the data sometimes fails.
-For this, refer to the Synergy [README](https://github.com/choyingw/SynergyNet).
+For this, refer to the SynergyNet [README](https://github.com/choyingw/SynergyNet).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>